bagashiz/gommerce/README.md

 ## Description

 RESTful API for a simple e-commerce web service written in Go programming language.
-This is a final project for [Project-Based Internship at Evermos](https://www.rakamin.com/virtual-internship-experience/back-end-developer-evermos).
+This is a capstone project for [Project-Based Internship at Evermos](https://www.rakamin.com/virtual-internship-experience/back-end-developer-evermos).

 It uses [Fiber](https://gofiber.io) as the web framework, [GORM](https://gorm.io) as the ORM library, and [MySQL](https://www.mysql.com) as the database.
+It also utilizes [Zap](https://github.com/uber-go/zap) as the logger, [Viper](https://github.com/spf13/viper) as the configuration manager, [Gomock](https://github.com/uber-go/mock) as the mocking library, and [Ginkgo](https://onsi.github.io/ginkgo) as the testing framework.

 ## Getting Started